 His book Medium Raw: A Bloody Valentine, an insider's perspective on the changes in the restaurant business - from the bad old days to the present - was a New York Times bestseller.

-As host of the popular travel and food series Anthony Bourdain: No Reservations, Bourdain travels the world seeking the authentic experiences and food that flavour the world's cultures.
+As host of the travel and food series Anthony Bourdain: No Reservations, Bourdain travels the world seeking the authentic experiences and food that flavour the world's cultures.
 He is also the executive chef at Brasserie Les Halles.

 In 2004, he published Les Halles Cookbook, a guide to the strategies and techniques of classic bistro cooking, all delivered in the ribald style of Kitchen Confidential and A Cook's Tour.